 There are two strategies to these types of schemes:

-- One strategy is as follows – To fund any requests to liquidate, the scammer requires continuous new investor sourcing.
-Payout requests can be met so that an authentic front is presented, but they are discouraged.
+- Using new investors to pay old investors – To fund any requests to liquidate, the scammer requires continuous new investor sourcing.
+This is so that payout requests can be met so that an authentic front is presented, but they are discouraged.

-- The other strategy is the continuous deception of investors looking for honest returns.
-The success of the investment will be “indicated” using fraudulent documentation.
+- Deception of investors – The other strategy is the continuous deception of investors looking for honest returns.
+The success of the investment will be “indicated” using fraudulent documentation such as fake bank statements or portfolio performance.

 Though some people do mistakenly refer to these as Ponzi schemes, there is a slight difference.
 In both cases, large returns are promised to investing (soon-to-be) victims.
 But in a pyramid scheme, rather than making money through passive investment, the investor/victim is tasked with getting additional investors to enter the scheme as well.
 This is supposed to earn larger sums.
 Because more and more people are recruited into the scam, the ever-increasing layers of individuals give the scheme it's "pyramid" name.